-The number of calories burned in an hour of dancing varies from one person to the next.
-What you're burning during your dance is often much different than your partner.
-This is largely due to your body composition.
-The larger you are, the more calories you tend to expend during any physical activity.
+The number of calories burned in an hour of dancing varies from one person to the next; what you're burning during your dance is often much different than your partner.
+This is largely due to your body composition and how hard — or intensely — you dance.
+The larger you are and the more intensity you bring, the more calories you tend to expend during any physical activity.

 Video of the Day

-Kicking up the intensity of your dance steps can help expend more energy, which has a direct impact on the number of calories burned.
+Kicking up the intensity of your dance steps can help expend more energy, which has a direct impact on the number of calories burned in ballet or any dance activity.
 At a more vigorous pace, you can expect to burn about 360 calories an hour at a weight of 125 pounds, while a weight of 155 pounds causes you to burn close to 450 calories per hour.
 At 185 pounds, you burn more than 530 calories per hour.
 With the increase in intensity, it becomes a little easier to reach the deficit needed to lose weight.

 Read more: The Best Beginner Dance Exercise Videos

 Although you'll see calories burned in ballet and other dancing activities, you still need to pay attention to your diet.
 If your activity level causes you to consume more calories, you may be balancing calories in with calories out.
 In this situation, weight loss won't happen.

 To ensure you're getting the most benefit out of dancing and achieving or maintaining a healthy body weight, focus on creating a healthy eating pattern.
 This pattern includes a variety of colorful fruits and vegetables, whole grains, fat-free or low-fat dairy, and lean proteins, all working together to support your overall health.
 Sometimes, simply swapping out an unhealthy food for a healthier alternative is enough to improve your overall eating habits.